Content

 Detangle hair

-Still, it shouldn’t do any damage — unless you’re allergic to sunflower seeds, of course — so you can go ahead and test it out to see if it works for you.
+Still, it shouldn’t do any damage — unless you’re allergic to sunflower seeds, of course.
+So you can go ahead and test it out to see if it works for you.

-If you’re feeling creative, you can use sunflower oil to make DIY deep-conditioning hair masks, leave-in conditioner or scalp treatments.
+That said, you can also apply food-grade sunflower oil directly to your scalp and hair.
+If you’re feeling creative, you can use sunflower oil to make DIY deep-conditioning hair masks, leave-in conditioner, or scalp treatments.
 If you’d like, add a few drops of sunflower oil to your regular conditioner.

-It depends on your hair type and hair care habits.
-If your hair is short and thin, daily applications may make your hair look greasy or weighed down.
-But thick, curly hair that craves moisture might be up for a daily dose.
+If your hair is short and thin, once-a-day applications could make your hair look greasy or weighed down.
+But thick, curly hair or coarse hair that craves moisture might be up for a daily dose.

 It’s best to play around with your hair care routine to see what works best for your hair type.